 The transfer of risk and the allocation of costs are identical to CFR.
 However, CIF also requires the seller to provide insurance coverage from the point of risk transfer to the port of discharge.

-In the fall of 2019, the ICC published a new version of the Incoterms which was modified to comply with new, global trade practices.
-Below please find a summary of the most significant changes for your information.
+In fall 2019, the ICC published a new version of Incoterms, modifying it to align with new global trade practices.
+Here are the most significant changes:

 The Incoterms regulate the following aspects of international trade: